-- 1. Public Works, Fire, and Sherriff's Departments have formed a Unified Command and coordinated closely to respond to storm events in the Woolsey Fire and Creek Fire burn areas.
-The Unified Command was not activated during this quarter but remained engaged and prepared for upcoming events. - Public Works Representatives have been engaged with the County Emergency Operations Center during the COVID-19 pandemic.
-Public Works leads an Infrastructure Task Force with the mission to collaborate with other agencies responsible for operations and safety of public infrastructure, share knowledge and resources where possible, and coordinate strategies to resolve challenges due to the COVID-19 public health emergency. - 3.
-Public Works has activated personnel as Disaster Service Workers to assist other agencies with the response to the COVID-19 pandemic.
-Personnel have been engaged in directing logistics and operations at quarantine sites.
-Additional employees may be called upon to assist with other urgent needs including shelters for people experiencing homelessness.
+- 1. Public Works, Fire, and Sheriff's Departments have formed a Unified Command and coordinated closely to respond to storm events in the Woolsey Fire and Creek Fire burn areas.
+The Unified Command was not activated during this quarter but remained engaged and prepared for upcoming events. - 2.
+Public Works representatives have been engaged with the County Emergency Operations Center (CEOC) during the COVID-19 pandemic and the George Floyd protests.
+Public Works staff led the Construction and Engineering Branch and provided support to the CEOC GIS team. - 3.
+In June 2020, Public Works mobilized resources to support Sheriff's Department and CEOC requests during the George Floyd protests.

-50 Emergency Management http://pw.lacounty.gov/
+54 Emergency Management http://pw.lacounty.gov/

-- 4. Public Works continues to partner with several County departments and other stakeholders to streamline processes pertaining to sewage overflows. - 5.
-Public Works continues to be active on the Emergency Management Council (EMC).
-The EMC Subcommittee meets bi-monthly to discuss emergency management subjects relevant to the Operational Area, including plans, training and exercise opportunities. - 6.
-Public Works participated in emergency coordination meetings for dam safety hazards with the US Army Corps, California Department of Water Resources, Sheriff, Fire, and other partner agencies. - 7.
-Public Works engineers continue to participate as members of the Los Angeles County Fire Department California Task Force 2 Urban Search and Rescue (USAR) Team.
+- 4. Public Works launched Infrastructure LA to provide a platform for public and private infrastructure leaders to develop and deploy strategies for the region including emergency management issues. - 5.
+Continued partnerships with several County departments and other stakeholders to streamline processes pertaining to sewage overflows. - 6.
+Participation on the Emergency Management Council (EMC).
+The EMC Subcommittee meets bi-monthly to discuss emergency management subjects relevant to the Operational Area, including plans, training and exercise opportunities. - 7.
+Public Works participated in emergency coordination meetings for dam safety hazards with US Army Corps, California Department of Water Resources, Sheriff, Fire, and other partner agencies. - 8.
+Continued participation as members of the Los Angeles County Fire Department California Task Force 2 Urban Search and Rescue (USAR) Team.
 Three additional employees have been added to the USAR team for a total of seven structure specialists from Public Works.
-Various trainings were conducted during this quarter.